lucastsutsui/WekaEmbeddedClassifier/tool/README.md

     python svmLinear.py <modelFile> <destinationFile> [-opts]
 ```

-<modelFile> is the WEKA trained classification model
+"modelFile" is the WEKA trained classification model

-<destinationFile> is the file that will be produced containing the classifier
+"destinationFile" is the file that will be produced containing the classifier

 ```
 Options: